gabriberetti/WeatherApp-React-TypeScript/README.md

 # Weather App

-A modern weather application built with React and TypeScript that allows users to check current weather conditions and forecasts for any city.
+A weather application built with React and TypeScript that allows users to check current weather conditions and forecasts for any city.
 The app features a clean, responsive design with dark mode support.

 ## Usage